zunda-arrow/zunda-arrow.github.io/src/pages/blog/oop.md

 Lets say that the client wants to keep track of the amount of messages that the server sent to it.
-It would be ludicrous for our server to worry about that because the amount of messages the client recieved doesn't matter to the server.
+It would be ludicrous for our server to worry about that because the amount of messages the client received doesn't matter to the server.
 So lets make a new `send_message` function:

 ```python